mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 #### 1:14:28

-**Question:** You say that dhyana is ... than mindfulness?
+**Question:** Do you say that *dhyana* is deeper than mindfulness?
 Or ...

-**Katagiri:** I don’t think it’s necessary to compare like that.
-But temporarily, if you look at the experience separately, so-called mindfulness and zazen, dhyana, maybe we can find a certain definition of the difference between.
+**Katagiri:** Well, I don’t think it’s necessary to compare like that.
+But temporarily, if you look at the experience separately, so-called mindfulness and zazen, *dhyana*, maybe we can find a certain definition of the difference between.
 So that’s why mindfulness is “try not to forget the dharma.”
-Dharma is the universe.
-Truth.
+Dharma means the universe; truth.
 Anyway, we try to approach.
 Not forget.
 Whatever you do, you should do with the universe.
 But usually in our daily life, always *I* comes first.
 So we pretty easily forget the universe, others.
-So we should do ... anyway try not to forget the universe means try to do something with the universe.
+So [...] “try not to forget the universe” means try to do something with the universe.
 That means, keep your mind calm.
 Because your mind always brings yourself first, so-called ego.
 That’s why “make your mind calm” means taking care of your mind in proper way first.
 And then, how?
 That is simultaneously deal with the sutra card...

 *[Tape break.]*

 If you continue to do this, completely beyond your consciousness or unconsciousness, you are really present in dharma.
-That is called dhyana.
+That is called *dhyana*.

 Is that alright?

-For instance, if you practice karate, or something ... energy.
-Or doan.
-And first of all, you always try not to forget how to hit the bells, *[he chuckles,]* or how to master a certain form a karate, very carefully.
-But all you have to do is, you have to do, even though you don’t like or you like, you try to not forget the form taught by the teacher.
+For instance, if you practice karate, or something with energy.
+Or [being] *doan*.
+First of all, you always try not to forget how to hit the bells, *[he chuckles,]* or how to master a certain form a karate, very carefully.
+But all you have to do is, you have to do it.
+[Whether] you don’t like or you like, you try not to forget the form taught by the teacher.
 You have to master it, constantly.
 If you do it, finally, you can be present in the form, [in the] proper way.
 Exactly there.
 So if you move, exactly the proper form comes up.
-So your body and form [are] exactly one.
+So your body and your form [are] exactly one.
 No gap between.
-That is called dhyana.
+That is called *dhyana*.

-So if you become a doan, very naturally, you can hit the bell in the proper way.
+So if you become a *doan*, very naturally, you can hit the bell in the proper way.
 But how can you do it?
 Every day, try not to forget how to hit the bell in the proper way.
 That is our practice.

 #### 1:17:56 end of recording